Energy Loss of a Heavy Quark in a Collisional Quark-Gluon Plasma

 \section{The collisional energy loss of a heavy quark in the QGP with a BGK collisional kernel}

-At moderate coupling constants, collisions between the constituent partons of the hot QGP may play an important role on the collisional energy loss of a heavy quark.
+The dissipation of energy can occur in a collisionless plasma due to Landau damping which leads to an imaginary part in the gluon self-energy in Eq.~(\ref{pi}).
+However, this process does not produce entropy.
+As another important source for dissipation, collisions between the constituent partons of the hot QGP are responsible for driving the system to the equilibrium state of maximum entropy.
+With these collisions, collisional damping of the quasiparticle modes emerges in addition to a modification on the Landau damping.
+Accordingly, collective behaviors exhibit some new features in a collisional plasma~\cite{Carrington:2003je,Schenke:2006xu,Zhao:2023mrz}.
+It is also important to study the collision effect on the relevant physical quantities, such as the energy loss of a heavy quark.
+We also note that collisions become negligible in the small-coupling limit where the kinetic energy of the partons is much larger than the potential energy of two neighboring partons.
+On the other hand, at moderate coupling constants, collision effect may play an important role on the collisional energy loss of a heavy quark.
 Given our method to compute the energy loss, a natural way to incorporate the collision effect is to consider the corresponding modifications on the resummed gluon propagator.